 There are many ways to travel.
 Access to the city is made via the 405, Pacific Coast Highway, and 605 freeways.
 For transportation, the Orange County Transportation Authority has bus transit that runs on the hour.
 For parking, there is metered parking but also many places to park for free.

 Of the major attractions is the Seal Beach Pier which was constructed in 1906.
 Popular for fishing, benches to relax with ocean views, watching surfers or diving pelicans.
 A police station sits at the base of the pier for added security.
 The Seal Beach Pier playground adjacent is popular for families and occupies a portion of the parking lot.
 A wall and gate surround it.
 Bathroom facilities are nearby.

 Eisenhower Park with lush lawns has 5 park benches.
 The park is popular for sunsets, lunch, and weddings.
 There are tables to eat however, they number only a few.
 Portion of the park can be rented.
 Tel: (562) 431-2527 x1339.

-Seal Beach Main Street is a mere 15 yards away.
+Main Street is a mere 15 yards away.
 Covering 3 blocks, you can visit over 150 unique shops.
 This is the heart of old town where you'll see classic cars roll by and people strolling as they browse local stores.
 Shopping ranges from antiques, gifts, swimwear apparel, and more.
-At night, it's lively.
+At night, Seal Beach is lively.
 In 2011, it was voted best street for a pub crawl by OC Weekly.
 CBS has also profiled Seal Beach Main Street publishing a small guide.